mastershivam/RecipeApp/README.md

 2. Go to your project settings and get your:
    - Project URL
    - Anon (public) key
+3. Enable Google OAuth (optional but recommended):
+   - Navigate to Authentication > Providers in your Supabase dashboard
+   - Enable the Google provider
+   - Add your Google OAuth credentials (Client ID and Client Secret)
+   - Add your site URL and redirect URLs in the Google provider settings

 ### 4. Configure Environment Variables